 - FISCAL TRACKING automates sorting and filtering with the click of the button, saving loan officers hours of time.

-- FISCAL SPREADING lets you quickly review a member’s TCE to prevent going over your lending limits.
+- FISCAL Forward lets you quickly review a member’s TCE to prevent going over your lending limits.

 Getting a Closer Look At Lending Software